The Canada Energy Regulator’s Enforcement Policy

 If other enforcement tools are not achieving the desired result of obtaining compliance, and/or there are specific safety and environmental concerns to address, then the matter may be referred to the Commission for consideration of an order or a letter of direction.

-Commission orders are statutory and may be issued at any time and may contain direction for the company to take any measure(s) the Commission feels is necessary to address any safety and/or environmental issues or non-compliances.
+Commission orders are binding on parties and may be issued at any time and may contain direction for the company to take any measure(s) the Commission feels is necessary to address any safety and/or environmental issues or non-compliances.
 Letters of direction may be used when the Commission requires companies to take specific action, or stop activity, with respect to a non-compliance, without needing to impose any terms or conditions.

 f) Revocation or Suspension of Authorization

-If the Commission has lost confidence in a company’s ability to operate safely and in a manner that protects people and the environment, or if any term or condition of a certificate, permit, or operating license is not complied with or has been contravened, the Commission may vary, revoke or suspend the company’s authorization to operate, in whole or in part.
+If the Commission has lost confidence in a company’s ability to operate safely and in a manner that protects people and the environment, or if any term or condition of a certificate, permit, order or operating license is not complied with or has been contravened, the Commission may vary, revoke or suspend the company’s authorization to operate, in whole or in part.

 Through a “Show Cause” hearing process, the company will be given the opportunity, according to the principles of natural justice, to present evidence, either orally or in writing, regarding why such measures are not necessary.
 Should the company wish to restore operation of its pipeline or related facilities following a revocation or suspension, it can make an application to the Commission and will be required to demonstrate its capability to operate the facility in a manner that is safe, secure and protects the environment.